jacksight/xina520_official_jailbreak/-INSTALL.md

 **2.** After installing TrollStore, download the XinaA15 IPA from the [GitHub Releases](https://github.com/jacksight/xina520_official_jailbreak/releases)

-**3.** Once downloaded, open the IPA with TrollStore and install the IPA.
+**3.** Once downloaded, open the IPA with TrollStore and install XinaA15.

 **4.** After the IPA is installed, go to TrollStore settings and tap **`Install idid`**